 When I started my side gig working at my local airport the first international trip that I wanted to take was to Ireland.
 We hadn’t been there and I come from a very Irish family.
-Our quick trip was everything that I thought it would be and I can’t wait to explore more the beautiful Emerald Isle when it’s safe to do so.
+Our quick trip was everything that I thought it would be and I can’t wait to explore more the beautiful Emerald Isle some day.
 Until then, date night in-Ireland theme will have to do.
 And how fitting that St. Patrick’s Day is just a few weeks away!

 What to Eat: